fbpx

 Startups found by an Industry Leader Could Skyrocket

-If found unworthy, you might learn what new has entered the niche, else this investment will become worth all your efforts.
+If found unworthy, you might learn what new has entered the niche, or else this investment will become worth all your efforts.
 Figuring out that an influencer has opened a new firm in your industry must raise a red flag.
-Chances triple if these influencers are present at a leadership position in a huge enterprise in your market.
+Chances triple if these influencers are in a leadership position in a huge enterprise in your market.
 Such startups have great potential to introduce a big disruptor in the market.
 Think Pinterest.
 Think LinkedIn.
 Think Otto.

 Conclusion